Stagecoach Ski Resort

 --------------------

-day trip during the week between Christmas and New Years 1972.
-We brought a bus load up for the week-
+week between Christmas and New Years 1972.
+We brought a bus load up for the week-skis - lift tickets, and lodging all

-skis - lift tickets, and lodging all included with the bus trip for about $250 as I recall.
+included with the bus trip for about $250 as I recall.

 My first day was horrible.
-I’m convinced it happens all the time – my friends assured me they could teach me
+I’m convinced it happens all the time – my friends assured me they could teach me to ski!
+The first

-to ski!
-The first evening, a snow-cat picked me up hiking down the run with my skis under my arm.
-After a
+evening, a snow-cat picked me up hiking down the run with my skis under my arm.
+After a couple of lessons, I was up and

-couple of lessons, I was up and running before the end of the trip.
-I’m 50 now and, living in Colorado (in no
+running before the end of the trip.
+I’m 50 now and, living in Colorado (in no small part thanks to that 5 days at Stagecoach) my

-small part thanks to that 5 days at Stagecoach) my wife and I still ski ten to twenty days a year."
+wife and I still ski ten to twenty days a year."

 -Paul C.